 Since cycle Cy22r3, two long-wave radiation schemes are available in the ECMWF model, the pre-cycle Cy22r3 by Morcrette (1991) discussed in Section 2.3, and the current long-wave radiation transfer scheme, the Rapid Radiation Transfer Model, which has been used in a standard way from June 2000 to May 2007, and within the McICA framework since 5 June 2007.
+In the current operational implementation the spectral bands definition and the active gases in the long-wave spectrum follow the version 4.85 of RRTMG-LW.

 As stated in Mlawer et al. (1997), the objective in the development of RRTM has been to obtain an accuracy in the calculation of fluxes and heating rates consistent with the best line-by-line models.
 It utilizes the correlated-k method and shows its filiation to the Atmospheric and Environmental Research, Inc. (AER) line-by-line model (LBLRTM, Clough et al., 1989, 1992, Clough and Iacono, 1995) through its use of absorption coefficients for the relevant k-distributions derived from LBLRTM.
-Therefore the k-coefficients in RRTM include the effect of the CKD2.2 water vapour continuum (Clough et al., 1989).
-Table 2.3 presents the spectral intervals of the RRTMLW scheme and the absorbers taken into account in the spectral computations.
+In the original implementation of RRTM the k-coefficients included the effect of the CKD2.2 water vapour continuum (Clough et al., 1989), upgraded to CKD2.4 in the current operational implementation.
+Table 2.3 presents the spectral intervals of the RRTM{LW} scheme and the absorbers taken into account in the spectral computations.

-The main point in the correlated-k method (Lacis and Oinas, 1991; Fu and Liou, 1992) is the mapping of the absorption coefficient $k(\nu)$ from the spectral space (where it varies irregularly with wavenumber $\nu$ ) to the g-space (where g(k) is the probability distribution function, i.e. the fraction of the absorption coefficients in the set smaller than k).
+The main point in the correlated-k method (Lacis and Oinas, 1991; Fu and Liou, 1992) is the mapping of the absorption coefficient $k(\nu)$ from the spectral space (where it varies irregularly with wavenumber ν) to the g-space (where g(k) is the probability distribution function, i.e. the fraction of the absorption coefficients in the set smaller than k).
 The effect of this reordering is a rearrangement of the sequence of terms in the integral over wavenumber in the radiative transfer equation (RTE), which makes it equivalent to what would be done for monochromatic radiation.